aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/excel-themes-and-colors/extract-theme-data-from-excel-file/_index.md

 ---
 title: Extract Theme Data from Excel File
 description: Aspose.Cells is a .NET library for working with spreadsheet files.
 It supports extracting theme data from Excel files, allowing users to obtain the style and formatting information of documents.
-This article will introduce how to extract topic data from Excel files using the Aspose.Cells library.
+This article will introduce how to extract theme data from Excel files using the Aspose.Cells library.
 keywords: Aspose.Cells, Excel File, Theme Data, Style, Format
 type: docs
 weight: 120